-There were no reported occurrences of hate crimes at BFCC for the years 2021, 2022, or 2023 on BFCC campus nor Public Property.
+There were no reported occurrences of hate crimes at BFCC for the years 2022, 2023, or 2024 on BFCC campus nor Public Property.

-The Clery Act requires institutions to separately report all hate crimes statistics on any of the previously mentioned offenses or any other crime involving bodily injury reported to local police agencies or to a CSA that manifests evidence that the victim was intentionally selected because of the perpetrator's bias or the perpetrator perceived the person to in one of the protected group categories: Race, Gender, Gender Identity, Religion, Sexual Orientation, Ethnicity, National Origin, and Disability.
-You must use the FBI UCR Hate Crime Data Collection Guidelines and Training Guide for Hate Crime Data Collection.
+The Clery Act requires institutions to separately report all hate crimes statistics on any of the previously mentioned offenses or any other crime involving bodily injury reported to local police agencies or to a CSA that manifests evidence that the victim was intentionally selected because of the perpetrator's bias or the perpetrator perceived the person to in one of the protected group categories: Race, Gender Identity, Religion, Sexual Orientation, Ethnicity, National Origin, and Disability.
+You must use the FBI UCR Hate Crime Data Collection.